 The MP has a swing weight of 323g (11.39oz), which is only 3g heavier than the PD (320g/11.29oz), so you will notice very little difference when swinging both of these rackets.

 Both tennis rackets have a 4pts HL balance, which will suit players who have a full swing and good technique on their groundstrokes.

 The MP (62) has a much lower stiffness rating when compared with the PD (71).

 Having played with both rackets, I didn’t feel any arm or elbow issues but the MP definitely felt more comfortable to play with.

 The MP and PD are both Low to Medium powered tennis rackets so you will get some help in terms of power generation, with the PD being the slightly more powerful of the two rackets.

 In terms of control, I felt the MP offered a little more but the difference wasn’t huge.

 Both rackets will suit players in the intermediate to the advanced range but some more advanced players may find the control you get with these rackets isn’t enough and may prefer to go with a Head Speed Pro or a Babolat Pure Strike.

 Both rackets have a 16 x 19 string pattern, which is good for adding more spin to your serve and groundstrokes.

-The SMP has a Head Hydrosorb Pro grip, while the PD has a Babolat Syntec Pro Grip.
+The MP has a Head Hydrosorb Pro grip, while the PD has a Babolat Syntec Pro Grip.